 Using the scoring board

 Next, rate your items for each of your strategic criteria.
-Once you've complete a row, we calculate the focus score (the blue value) for the item at hand.
-The focus score serves as a north start throughout all airfocus views to guide you to a more focused roadmap and better alignment.
-Learn more about the airfocus priority scores in our article.
+Once you've completed a row, we calculate the Priority Score (the purple value) for the item at hand.
+The Priority Score serves as a north star metric throughout all airfocus views to guide you to a more focused roadmap and better alignment.
+Learn more about the airfocus focus score here.

 Furthermore, you can define the rating scale (we call them value types) for each criterion by editing the values of your fields, that are used as prioritization criteria.

 You can do that in the field settings: